SravaniMalekar/Python/README.md

 # Python
-This repository contains codes for basic and advanced python
+This repository contains codes for basic python